lykius/ubuntu-settings/README.md

 ## gnome-tweak-tool
 Run `sudo apt install gnome-tweak-tool`.
-It's needed to define workspaces, to enable the option "Windows -> Center New Windows" and to configure Extensions (like gTile).
+It's needed to define workspaces, to remove desktop icons, to enable the option "Windows -> Center New Windows" and to configure Extensions (like gTile).

 ## dconf-editor
 Run `sudo apt install dconf-editor`.